Madanolsavam (2023 film): Production

 The shooting of the film was wrap up on 13 December 2022.
 Later the trailer and teaser was released.

+Release

+The film released theatrically on 14 April 2023.
+It started streaming on Amazon Prime Video from 23 December 2024.

 Reception

 Swathi P. Ajith, critic of Onmanorama, wrote that "Madanolsavam is a great choice for viewers who are looking for a movie that is not too serious but still funny and entertaining."
 A critic from OTTplay stated that "Madanolsavam has enough laughs and would definitely please those who are inclined to social satires, but the movie's required more verve to keep the audience engaged in the second half" and gave 3 out of 5 ratings.